Du Toit Yacht Design was established by Anton du Toit in 2001. In 2007 he was awarded the Disa South African Design Excellence Award.

 Once construction begins, the DTYD team liaises closely with the builder throughout the construction process providing them with all required information so that the project proceeds as planned.

-DTYD has completed many exciting projects; all of which can be reviewed in the Designs section of the website.
+DTYD has completed many exciting projects; all of which can be reviewed in the Projects section of the website.

 Anton du Toit